-ControlMsrE2 Check CFG Lock (MSR 0xE2 write protection) consistency across all cores and change such hidden options on selected platforms.
+VerifyMsrE2 Check CFG Lock (MSR 0xE2 write protection) consistency across all cores.

 11.4 OpenCanopy

 OpenCanopy is a graphical OpenCore user interface that runs in External PickerMode and relies on OpenCorePkg OcBootManagementLib similar to the builtin text interface.

 OpenCanopy requires graphical resources located in Resources directory to run.
 Sample resources (fonts and images) can be found in OcBinaryData repository.
 Customised icons can be found over the internet (e.g. here or there).